 - Cholos, North Shore, Oahu – It’s impossible not to stop in for an Ahi taco on the way to the North Shore.
 Cholos has been serving up tasty tacos and margaritas for over 20 years.
 Mahalo 🤙

 - Tacos Gardenia, Cabo San Lucas – This is where the locals eat – nuff said.
 Two tacos and a cerveza will run you about $6.
 You will have to sniff out this location on your own.
 Hint: its where they catch the fish

 - OB’s Pub & Grill, Manhattan Beach, CA – Our local spot for the best fish tacos in the South Bay.
 Serving up tasty tacos for over 25 years.
 Tuesdays are packed for these oversized fish tacos served on a char grilled corn tortilla.

 - Sayulita Fish Tacos – Sayulita, Mexico – Pretty Much anywhere in this bohemian surf village just outside of Puerto Vallarta.

-Surely these are not the only reputable havens that serve up tasty life experiences and tacos.
-Let us know where you get yours.
+Surely these are not the only reputable havens that serve up tasty life experiences and fish tacos.
+Let us know where you get your fish taco on.